ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * message brokers (Apache Kafka, Pivotal RabbitMQ/AMQP)
 * cloud providers (AWS SDK for Java 2.0)

 _Reactive streams_ is a concurrency framework that was added in JDK 9.
-It consists of four nested interfaces in the _java.util.concurrent.Flow_ class (Publisher, Subscriber, Subscription, Processor) and the single implementation _java.util.concurrent.SubmissionPublisher_ class.
+It consists of four nested interfaces in the _java.util.concurrent.Flow_ class (_Publisher_, _Subscriber_, _Subscription_, _Processor_) and the single implementation _java.util.concurrent.SubmissionPublisher_ class.

 ## Architecture

-When transferring data events from a producer to a consumer, we strive to transmit all messages with minimum latency and maximum throughput.
+When transferring data events from a producer to a consumer, we strive to transmit _all_ messages with minimum latency and maximum throughput.

 >Latency is the time between event generation on the producer and its arriving to the consumer.

 >Throughput is the amount of events transferred from producer to consumer per unit of time.

-Hoewer a producer and a consumer can be limitations that may prevent you from achieving the best performance:
+However a producer and a consumer can be limitations that may prevent you from achieving the best performance: